 It shouldn’t seem like a kindergartner put it together, but it should be easy enough for them to use.

 Both employees and customers have less on their plate with self-service.
-Customers can comb through the site effortlessly to find what they need.
-Employees can answer complicated questions and concerns more thoroughly.
+Customers can comb through the site effortlessly to find what they need and employees can answer complicated questions and concerns more thoroughly.

-Stress makes the problem too much to handle.
-A self-service system handles it.
+Stress makes the problem too much to handle but a self-service system handles it.

 Though self-service is preferred by most customers, there are some instances where it doesn’t work.